VW scandal could kill U.S. diesel car market, Continental CEO says

 He added that Continental was not aware of any legal investigations against it in connection with the scandal.

-Staff at Continental's arch-rival Bosch [ROBG.UL], the world's biggest automotive supplier, are being investigated by public prosecutors in the German city of Stuttgart to find out whether they were involved in VW's test-rigging.
+Staff at Continental's arch-rival Bosch, the world's biggest automotive supplier, are being investigated by public prosecutors in the German city of Stuttgart to find out whether they were involved in VW's test-rigging.

 Continental is striving to build up its software, electronics and sensors business, which is already bigger than its core tyres business, as carmakers demand services such as mapping and traffic information for Internet-connected cars.